DenisTolmachev/wine-store-wp/wp-content/plugins/sp-news-and-widget/readme.txt

 = How to install : =
 [youtube https://www.youtube.com/watch?v=07IRBn1oXrU]

+= Privacy & Policy =
+* We have also opt-in e-mail selection , once you download the plugin , so that we can inform you and nurture you about products and its features.

 == Installation ==

 1. Upload the 'sp-news-and-widget' folder to the '/wp-content/plugins/' directory.